-Mary Mahoney: Activist & America’s First Black Registered Nurse
+Mary Mahoney: Paving The Way As America’s First Black Registered Nurse

 America’s first black professional nurse, Mary Mahoney is known not only for her outstanding personal career, but also for her exemplary contributions to local and national professional organizations.
 Mahoney inspired both nurses and patients with her calm, quiet efficiency and untiring compassion.